Oct 4 |

 Growing up, most of my friends and I thought that a costume made by our parents was the kiss of death.
 But lately, with the decline in the economy and general state of hipstery thriftiness, and vintage in the air, bringing handmade back to the mix is a fresh way to save money.

 Intimidated by the thought of hand-sewing a costume?
 I know I am!
-But you can always search through crafts websites for a handmade costume to order, or ask friends with sewing prowess to customize one for you.
+But you can always replacement through crafts websites for a handmade costume to order, or ask friends with sewing prowess to customize one for you.
 In exchange, you can bake treats or make decorations for them.

 Another option is to fish out a previously worn costume and go as “Dead X.” Whatever you were the year before, slap on some white face powder, fake blood, and call it a day